ArtHitParade

 The most important works of ancient literature had a universal or encyclopaedic goal.
 The Iliad of Homer, Dante's Divine Comedy and the Shahnameh of Firdausi must be put on the same pedestal.

-It shows the king Faridun who disguises himself as a fierce dragon to test the courage and loyalty of his three sons.
+It pictures the king Faridun who disguises himself as a fierce dragon to test the courage and loyalty of his three sons.
 He could rejoice in the result and particularly appreciate the haughty answer made by the youngest: Go your way, dragon, we are the sons of the powerful Faridun.

 Celebrating 40 years of pioneering #IslamicArt at Sotheby’s https://t.co/wwDYNq8T6E pic.twitter.com/n8SIMLwc8s